xuankimtran/docs-1/pages/katalon-analytics/docs/ka-overview.md

     - "/display/KA/"
 description:
 ---
-## Welcome to Katalon Analytics
+## Welcome to Katalon TestOps

-**Katalon Analytics** is a web-based application that provides dynamic perspectives and an insightful look at your automation testing data.
+**Katalon TestOps** is a web-based application that provides dynamic perspectives and an insightful look at your automation testing data.
 You can leverage your automation testing data by transforming and visualizing your data; analyzing test results; and seamlessly integrating with such tools as Katalon Studio and Jira.

-Click [here](https://analytics.katalon.com/home) to navigate to **Katalon Analytics**.
+Click [here](https://analytics.katalon.com/home) to navigate to **Katalon TestOps**.

 ## Benefits